cs50nestm/web/seats-less/README.md

 Row  9:  65  66  67  68  69  70  71  72
 Row 10:  73  74  75  76  77  78  79  80
 ```

+## Requirements

+- The program should prompt the user for the number of rows and number of seats per row.
+- Print Row X, where X is the number row, then the numbered seats, starting from 1.